jaswged/vesuvius_ink_prediction/Vesuvius_Readme.md

 # Vesuvius

-Detect ink in 3d scans of scrolls buried by the eruption that that covered Pompeii and Herculaneum
+Detect ink in 3d scans of ancient scrolls that were buried by the eruption that that covered Pompeii and Herculaneum

-volume-cartographer is how the virtual unwrapping has been done.
-[Link](https://github.com/educelab/volume-cartographer)
+As of 3/30
+`0.12` is a silver submission at this time.
+`0.48` is their sample submission to "beat" from InkId referenced below.
+As of 4/10 this is still gold

+## The Problem

 Turn it into a binary problem (ink vs no ink) for simplification, but isn't actually binary in real life